Europe's post-GFC leaner and better-capitalised banks are put to the test by the COVID-19 pandemic

 H1 2020 heralds an entirely new era for fintech, a market segment which scarcely existed at the time of the global financial crisis.
 Many founders and investors, who have enjoyed a bull run since 2015, have had their first taste of the bear markets which banks endured in the years following 2008.

-Financial Institutions M&A sector trends: Consumer finance — H1 2020 and outlook for H2 2020
+Financial Institutions M&A sector trends: Specialty finance/marketplace Lending — H1 2020 and outlook for H2 2020

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.